What is an ovarian cyst?

 How is an ovarian cyst diagnosed?

-Your primary care doctor or an obstetrics and gynecology (OB/GYN) doctor may diagnose the condition.
-Your doctor will ask about your medical history and your symptoms.
+Your primary care provider, an obstetrics and gynecology (OB/GYN) doctor, or certified nurse midwife may diagnose the condition.
+Your healthcare provider will ask about your health history and your symptoms.
 You will also have a physical exam.
 This will likely include a pelvic exam.
-During the pelvic exam, your doctor may feel the swelling on your ovary.
+During the pelvic exam, your healthcare provider may feel the swelling on your ovary.
 In women with no symptoms, this is often the first sign of a cyst.

-If your doctor thinks you may have an ovarian cyst, you may need tests.
-These can help your doctor learn the type of cyst.
+If your healthcare provider thinks you may have an ovarian cyst, you may need tests.
+These can help your healthcare provider learn the type of cyst.
 Tests can also help rule out other problems, such as an ectopic pregnancy.
 The tests may include:

 - Ultrasound.
 This test uses sound waves to view the size, shape, and location of the cyst.
 The test can also show if the growth is solid or filled with fluid.